-If you have ever seen a child wander onto your property because he or she is drawn to a potentially dangerous object, that object is considered an “attractive nuisance.”
+If you have ever had a child wander onto your property because they are drawn to a potentially dangerous object, that object is considered an “attractive nuisance.”
 As a result, the law will require you to take the steps necessary to make sure that child or any others are not harmed.
 Should you fail to do so and a child is hurt, then you could be held liable.

 Table of Contents